dankelley/oce/cran-comments.md

 # Submission of oce 1.7-5

+* Remove a stray file that was included in our failed submission of oce 1.7-4, made 2 days ago.
+We hope for an exception to the 10-minute rule for this old and large package, offering more than 300 functions spanning over 60k lines of R, 6k lines of C/C++ and 1k line of Fortran.

+# Submission of oce 1.7-4

-This version (a) changes an "akima" function call with an "interp" equivalent, satisfying a CRAN request communicated by B. Ripley on 2022-06-04, (b) incorporates code and documentation improvements made since the previous release and (c) removes a stray file.
+* This version (a) changes an "akima" function call with an "interp" equivalent, satisfying a CRAN request communicated by B. Ripley on 2022-06-04, (b) incorporates code and documentation improvements made since the previous release and (c) removes a stray file.

-We request an exemption to the "10 minute rule".
+* We request an exemption to the "10 minute rule".
 Oce is a large package that is slow to build and test.
 Even removing the tests and examples might not let us satisfy this limit, and doing so would significantly reduce the usefulness of the package to the oceanographic community.

 # Tests